SPGisMe/Password-Validator/README.md

 # Password-Validator
-Validates passwords based on your choice of requirements. (in development)
+Validates passwords based on your choice of requirements.